connorputnam/connorputnam-finalproject-Election_Simulation/README.md

   * `georgia`, which is not part of CRAN but built in this repo, in the script file `06_functions.R` in the `R` folder.

 The functions that are part of the `georgia` package have help documentation on how they should be ran.

+Lastly my presentation slides and project report can be found under the file `Report and Presentation`.